rbms-bsc/DCRMR/_pages/Title/Other-title-information.md

 ## 1.23.35 Statements about illustrations or volumes

-<a name="1.23.35.1">1.23.35.1</a> Treat an illustration statement or a statement such as “in two volumes” as other title information, unless the statement is grammatically inseparable from information transcribed as part of another element (see [Edition statement, 3.21.32.1](/DCRMR/edition/Edition-statement/#3.21.32.1) and [Statement of responsibility relating to title proper, 2.21.38.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.38.1)).
+<a name="1.23.35.1">1.23.35.1</a> Treat an illustration statement or a statement such as “in two volumes” appearing before the [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/) as other title information, unless the statement is grammatically inseparable from information transcribed as part of another element (see [Edition statement, 3.21.32.1](/DCRMR/edition/Edition-statement/#3.21.32.1) and [Statement of responsibility relating to title proper, 2.21.38.1](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.38.1)).
 Omit, without using the mark of omission, statements containing the volume or part number within the larger work.

 >Example:
 >Title proper: <CITE>The American child's pictorial history of the United States</CITE>